jduckles/git-collaboration/countries/United_Kingdom.md

 English

 ## interesting trivia
-Composed of four nations: England, Scotland, Wales and Northern Ireland Wales and Scotland have their own languages: Gaelic and Welsh.
+Composed of four nations: England, Scotland, Wales and Northern Ireland.
+Wales and Scotland have their own languages: Gaelic and Welsh.
 Queen Victoria is the current longest reigning monarch.
 Cornish Pasties are yummy.